otter-computer/GaymersBot/README.md

 From there you need to create a new user in AWS IAM.
 You need to assign that user Read and Write permissions to SQS.
 Then you can generate an access key to fill the `SQS_ACCESS_KEY` environment variable, and a secret key to fill `SQS_SECRET_KEY`.

+*SQS is currently work in progress and will eventually be made an optional component.
+The bot will mostly continue to function without SQS included.*

 After adding these, run `npm start` to run the bot.